kudobuilder/kudo.dev/content/blog/announcing-kudo-0.4.0.md

 Additionally, the team closed dozens of issues related to bugs and performance issues.

-To see the full changelog and the list of contributors who contribued to this release, visit [the Github Release](https://github.com/kudobuilder/kudo/releases/tag/v0.4.0) page.
+To see the full changelog and the list of contributors who contributed to this release, visit [the Github Release](https://github.com/kudobuilder/kudo/releases/tag/v0.4.0) page.

 ## What's Next?

 Now that KUDO v0.4.0 has shipped, we will shortly after follow with v0.5.0 containing features like kudo upgrade or test harness enhanced with ability to execute kubectl commands.
 After that, in 0.6.0, we will focus on implementing extensions as described in [KEP-12](https://github.com/kudobuilder/kudo/blob/master/keps/0012-operator-extensions.md) as well as improvements for observability and debugging.
 See the [KUDO Roadmap](https://github.com/orgs/kudobuilder/projects/2) for details.

-[Get started](/docs/getting-started) with KUDO today.
-Our [community](/community) is ready for feedback to make KUDO even better!
+[Get started](../docs/README.md) with KUDO today.
+Our [community](../community/README.md) is ready for feedback to make KUDO even better!